fluentart/IotNxt-NodeJS-RestService-PiZeroTo3B-/Readme.md

 v2.0.1

-You can follow the instructional video here : http://youtube.com Or You can download the PiZero img here and get started : link to img
+You can follow the instructional video here : http://youtube.com Or You can download the PiZero img here and get started : https://github.com/IoT-nxt/ReadyIoTnxt-Images

 --------------------------------